Unbabel/smaug/CLI.md

 Detects a single number with RegEx and swaps it for text generated with [Google's mT5](https://arxiv.org/abs/2010.11934).

+### transf-swp-poisson-span

+Replaces a span of text with size given by a Poisson distribution for text generated with [Google's mT5](https://arxiv.org/abs/2010.11934).

 ### transf-neg

 Negates an english sentence using [PolyJuice](https://arxiv.org/abs/2101.00288) conditioned for negation.